-On-Site Measurements and Sample Collection
+Onsite Measurements and Sample Collection

 In obtaining water-quality data, a major concern is assuring that the data obtained represent the naturally occurring quality of the water.
-To ensure this, certain measurements, such as water temperature, pH, and dissolved oxygen, must be made on site when the samples are taken.
+To ensure this, certain measurements, such as water temperature, pH, and dissolved oxygen, must be made onsite when the samples are collected.
 To assure that measurements made in the laboratory also represent the naturally occurring water, carefully prescribed procedures must be followed in collecting the samples, in treating the samples to prevent changes in quality pending analysis, and in shipping the samples to the laboratory.
-Procedures for on-site measurements and for collecting, treating, and shipping samples are given in TWRIs Book 1, Chapter D2; Book 3, Chapters A1, A3, and A4; and Book 9, Chapters A1-A9.
-These TWRIs are listed in this report.
-Also, detailed information on collecting, treating, and shipping samples can be obtained from the USGS District office (see address that is shown on the back of title page in this report).
+Procedures for onsite measurements and for collecting, treating, and shipping samples are given in TWRIs Book 1, Chapter D2; Book 3, Chapters A1, A3, and A4; and Book 9, Chapters A1-A9.
+Most of the methods used for collecting analyzing water samples are described in the TWRIs, which may be accessed from http://water.usgs.gov/pubs/twri/.
+Also, detailed information on collecting, treating, and shipping samples can be obtained from the USGS Water Science Center (see address that is shown on the back of title page in this report).